California won't immediately list Joshua tree as threatened - KESQ

 He pushed for the Department of Fish and Wildlife to work on a conservation plan.
 He further said the Legislature and governor should bring together everyone with a stake in the trees’ future, including environmentalists, tribes and developers, together to come up with a plan for protecting the species.

 But Commission President Samantha Murray said listing the species would not completely end development of housing or renewable energy projects.
-She voted to list the species as threatened now, as did Vice President Erika Zavaleta.
+She voted to list, as did Vice President Erika Zavaleta.

 “Listing doesn’t mean that there can’t be housing, that there can’t be renewable energy projects.
 It just means they’ll happen under a more careful watch,” Murray said.